Matthew Strazel: ASVEL (2019–2022)

+AS Monaco (2022–2026)

+On June 21, 2022, he signed a three-year deal with AS Monaco.

+Anadolu Efes (2026–present)

+On June 25, 2026, following financial challenges at Monaco, Strazel transferred to Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

 National team career

 Strazel was part of the France national team in the 2024 Olympics.
 He hit a crucial four-point play in the final minutes of the group stage game against Japan, which brought the game to overtime in which France managed to win.